-19. Belifield gave us a uniform to wear but I don't remember what it consisted
+19. Bellfield gave us a uniform to wear but I don't remember what it consisted of.

 Leisure time

-Leisule IIIIe

 20. We played a lot of football and also got taken to the baths in Dumbarton on a Thursday or a Friday by three members of staff but we weren't taken on any other trips.